Ibrahim Adil Shah II

 Ibrahim Adil Shah II (1570 – 12 September 1627) was the Adil Shahi sultan of the Sultanate of Bijapur from 1580 to 1627.
 Under his reign the sultanate had its greatest period as he extended its frontier as far south as Mysore.
 He was a skilful administrator, artist, poet and a generous patron of the arts.
-He reverted to the Sunni orthodoxy of Islam, but remained tolerant of other religions, including Christianity.
-However, during his reign high-ranking Shiite immigrants became unwelcome and in 1590, he ordered the confinement of criers who read the khutba in the Shia form.
+He was an Arab Sunni Islam, but remained tolerant of other religions.
 The Adil Shahis under his rule left a tradition of cosmopolitan culture and artistic patronage whose architectural remains are to be seen in the capital city of Bijapur.

 Biography

 After the death of Ali Adil Shah I in 1580, the kingdom's nobles appointed Imran Ibrahim, son of Imran Sayzada Tahmash Adil Shah and nephew of Ali Adil Shah I, as sultan.
 At this time, Ibrahim Adil Shah II was a nine-year-old boy.